hershd23/buzzdb-docs/docs/spring2021/lab2.rst

 .. include:: ../.colors.rst

-CS 8803 Lab 2: CPP - Tutorial
+CS 8803 Lab 2: Logging And Recovery
 ==============================

 **Due: 3/1/2021 11:59 PM EST**

 Project Description
 -------------------
 The goal of the lab is to implement ``Logging`` and ``Recovery`` mechanism in buzzdb.
 You need to implement a write ahead logging (WAL) under No-Force/Steal policy.
-You need to log every page-level write operation and trasacation command.
+You need to log every page-level write operation and trasancation command.

 Program Specification
 -----------------------